Apprentice FAQs

 If you are interested in one of our apprenticeship programmes, but can’t find any live vacancies in your area, please get in touch with our team by emailing yourfuture@balticapprenticeships.com.

-Please send us your CV and a cover note telling us a bit about you, where you are based, and the kind of apprenticeship you are looking for.
+Please send us your CV and a cover letter telling us a bit about you, where you are based, and the kind of apprenticeship you are looking for.

 From here, we may be able to add you to our talent pool and help you find a suitable apprenticeship opportunity in your area.